-Both houses are located on the hillside of the historic Pacific Heights neighborhood, and by all accounts are assumed to have been originally sited and built there (not moved structures).
-The design of each house is clear, with a Dutch Colonial Revival plan for the main house built in 1931, and a simplistic but functional local, vernacular Hawaiian style design for the bungalow constructed in 1943.
-Despite some changes made to the exterior of both buildings, these changes mostly keep within the style and character of each house and do not detract from their respective character defining features, leaving their original designs intact.
+Both houses are located on the hillside of the historic Pacific Heights neighborhood, and by all accounts are assumed to have been originally sited and built there.
+The design of each house is evident, with a Dutch Colonial Revival plan for the main house and a simplistic but functional local, vernacular Hawaiian style design for the bungalow.
+Despite changes made to the exteriors of both buildings, these modifications mostly keep within the style and character of each house and do not substantially detract from their respective character defining features, leaving their original designs intact.

 The setting is probably similar to the original the houses were built within, the immediate surroundings filled with trees and vegetation on the hillside.
-Depending on the year-built dates of the other houses on the two lots along the lane leading down to the property, the Dutch Colonial Revival house and the bungalow may initially have been the only structures on that portion of the three lots of 2933 Laukoa Place downslope of the road.
 The materials used to build the two houses appear to be original to their construction, and any features that were repaired or changed were replaced with compatible or visually compatible materials.
 Workmanship is apparent in both houses, both in their exteriors and interiors.
-While the architects and contractor/builders of both buildings are unknown, the combination of design and construction produced homes that have withstood the ravages of the weathering elements of rain, wind, and sun, especially being sited near the highest point of the Pacific Heights subdivision.
-The inclusion of rare 'ōhi'a wood flooring at the entrance/foyer and throughout the entertaining areas of the first floor of the main house shows a pride in the beauty and workmanship of using an enduring local hardwood for a grand home of the early and exclusive 1930's Pacific Heights neighborhood.
+While the architects and contractor/builders of both buildings are unknown, the combination of design and construction produced homes that have withstood the ravages with the weathering elements of rain, wind, and sun, especially being sited high within the Pacific Heights subdivision.
+The inclusion of rare 'ōhi'a wood flooring at the entrance/foyer and throughout the entertaining areas of the first floor of the main house shows a pride in the beauty and workmanship of using an enduring local hardwood for a stately home in the early and exclusive Pacific Heights neighborhood.

-The feeling imparted when approaching and entering the houses is that of being in the past, a time when high ceilings and sweeping views were the norm for grand hillside homes.
-Through its physical characteristics, the property has a tangible association with being part of the larger once (and still) exclusive Pacific Heights subdivision, the first lofty, hillside residential neighborhood overlooking a bustling post-World War I and pre-World War II Honolulu.
+The feeling when approaching and entering both houses is that of being in the past, a time when high ceilings and sweeping views were normal and expected for grand hillside homes.
+Through its physical characteristics, the property has a tangible association with being part of the larger once (and still) impressive Pacific Heights subdivision, the first lofty, hillside residential neighborhood overlooking a bustling post-World War I and pre-World War II Honolulu.